 AIR CONDITIONING AND HEATING - The ship's air conditioning system is extensive and complex, with zone-by-zone and even room-by-room control.
 If the ventilation or air conditioning in your room or working space seems not to be operating correctly or not to be controlled properly by the pertinent thermostat, please ask the engineer on watch for help.
 Do not resort to system-defeating measures like blocking vents, etc.

 BOATS - A 23-ft Hurricane semi-rigid inflatable boat (SRIB) is normally carried by Roger Revelle as a work boat.
-Specific requests should be made to the marine superintendent prior to departure of the ship from San Diego to insure that a boat meeting your requirements is available.
+Specific requests should be made to the marine superintendent prior to departure of the ship from San Diego to ensure that a boat meeting your requirements is available.
 At sea the crew controls launching, operation and recovery of boats.

 BOATSWAIN LOCKER - The primary boatswain's locker for rigging and deck supplies used by the crew is located at the extreme forward end of the main deck.
 Auxiliary lockers are located at other places on the weather decks.
 They also contain rigging/securing items, such as cleats and eyebolts, for use with the 2' deck bolt-down pattern.
 The resident technician or a crew member will assist you in their use if necessary.